sakuli/sakuli.github.io/content/enterprise/02_container.md

 A docker-hub account is necessary to retrieve the respective image.

 ## S2I OpenShift Image
 Sakuli Container are also available as ready-to-go <a href="https://github.com/openshift/source-to-image" target="_blank">S2I images </a> for OpenShift.
+Check out our <a href="/docs/enterprise/s2i-image">documentation</a>.